(3 mins read)

 top

-- Your phone's keyboard probably tracks a lot of what you do
+- Your phone's keyboard can track a lot of what you do.

 SIGNUPS